 Billy Goat Trail Stewards

 Are you an avid hiker and fan of the C&O Canal’s Billy Goat Trail?
 Then join the ranks of the Billy Goat Trail Stewards!
-BGTS are well versed in Leave No Trace, and the ins-and-outs of Bear Island.
+These volunteers are well versed in Leave No Trace principles, and the ins and outs of Bear Island.

 Canal Steward Program